microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/EntityStoreTools/SchemaComparer/README.md

 ﻿# Description

-This tool compares table schemas in two databases based on the Aggregate Measurement metadata file.
+This tool compares MeasureGroup and Dimension Table schemas in two databases based on the Aggregate Measurement metadata file.

 # Requirements

-All tables used in this Aggregate Measurement metadata should have been created in the target Azure Synapse database.
-This process is typically done in two steps: 1) in Dynamics Finance & Operations navigate to Data Lake > Export using Tables; Once the required tables are exported to the lake you can run the [CDMUtil](https://github.com/microsoft/Dynamics-365-FastTrack-Implementation-Assets) tool to create these tables in Azure Synapse.
+All tables used in this Aggregate Measurement metadata should have been created in both the databases.

 # Publishing the binaries